binkley/modern-java-practices/README.md

 ```
 $ ./gradlew build
 # Output ommitted
+$ ./batect build-gradle  # Reproduce CI, such as GitHub Actions
+# Output ommitted
 $ ./mvnw verify
 # Output omitted
+$ ./batect build-maven  # Reproduce CI, such as GitHub Actions
+# Output ommitted
 ```

 **NB** &mdash; This is a _living document_, updated to stay fresh.